semaphoreci/docs/docs/reference/api-v1alpha.md

 **Params**

 - `agent_type` (*optional*) - the name of the agent type to filter for.
 If not specified, agents for all agent types will be returned.
 - `page_size` (*optional*) - the number of agents to return per page.
 By default, this is 200.
-If the current number of agents is above the page size, the response will contain a non-empty `cursor` field.
+If the current number of agents is more than the page size, the response will contain a non-empty `cursor` field.
 - `cursor` (*optional*) - a cursor used to return agents for the next page.

 **Response**